 Many external libraries and packages are used in VMD, and the program would not be as capable without them.
-The authors of VMDwish to thank the authors of FLTK; the authors of Tcl and Tk; the authors of Python; the authors of VRPN; Jon Leech for uniform point distributions; Amitabh Varshney for SURF; Dmitrij Frishman for developing STRIDE; Jack Lund for the url_get perl script; Brad Grantham for the ACTC triangle consolidation library; John E. Stone for the Tachyon ray tracer and Spaceball drivers; and Ethan Merrit for one of the ribbon drawing algorithms.
+The authors of VMDwish to thank the authors of FLTK; the authors of Tcl and Tk; the authors of Python; the authors of VRPN; Jon Leech for uniform point distributions; Amitabh Varshney for SURF; Dmitrij Frishman for developing STRIDE; Jack Lund for the url\get perl script; Brad Grantham for the ACTC triangle consolidation library; John E. Stone for the Tachyon ray tracer, WorkForce threading and timer routines, hash table code, and Spaceball drivers; and Ethan Merrit for one of the ribbon drawing algorithms.